trumpatine/trumpatine/README.md

 # trumpatine

-Comparing Trump's RNC Speech to Darth Sidious's Declaration of a New Order
+Ever noticed how Trump sounds worryingly... uh... well, evil?

+Here's why.

+View trumpatine.txt to see just how closely Trump and Darth Sidious overlap.
+(Hint: it's a lot)